tcamise-gpsw/trivial_docker_example/python_package_b/README.md

 # Python Package B

-A Python Package that prints the current www.example.com HTML.
+A Python Package that operates on a JSON file of people.

+TODO define / show JSON schema and examples.